bkrem/msc-thesis/draft/ch3.md

 **TODO maybe**

 ### 3.5.2 Smart Contract Analysis
 The concept of a smart contract is usually evoked in terms of a digital protocol which enforces and/or verifies the performance of a contract between two or more parties<sup>[(smart_contracts_idea)](http://szabo.best.vwh.net/smart_contracts_idea.html)</sup>.
-Within the context of this project the role of the smart contracts played was more closely related to that of typical classes in object-oriented programming _[(REF?)]()_, with the majority of the contracts either acting as factories<sup>[(factory pattern)](http://www.oodesign.com/factory-pattern.html)</sup> for composite types or implementing operations on these types as "manager" contracts.
+Within the context of this project the role of the smart contracts played was more closely related to that of typical classes in object-oriented programming _[(REF?)]()_, with the majority of the contracts either acting as factories<sup>[(factory pattern; find better source)](http://www.oodesign.com/factory-pattern.html)</sup> for composite types or implementing operations on these types as "manager" contracts.

 #### Factory Contracts
 In order to define composite types, known in Solidity as `struct`s, a contract was defined for each domain of the system as revealed by the requirements.
 This meant there was a need for `User`, `Team` and `Task` contracts.